gevgev/veveojapanesechecker/README.md

 # veveojapanesechecker

-enter folder name for GGuide XML files
+on prompt enter the folder name for GGuide XML files the app will:
-will:

   Process each XML file:
     extract the list of titles
       for each title in the list